broadinstitute/seqr/deploy/other/mac_osx/README.md

   `cd xbrowse-laptop-downloads/`
   `tar -xzf vep_cache_dir.tar.gz`
   When this is done, you should see an `${XBROWSE_CODE_DIR}/xbrowse-laptop-downloads/homo_sapiens` directory.
-3. Make sure python is installed:
+3. Install [homebrew](http://brew.sh/) if it's not installed already.
+To check if already installed, try: `brew --version`.
+3. Install python if it's not installed already:
-  `brew install python  # Python 2.7`
+  `brew install python  # this should install python 2.7`
-  `easy_install pip  # Python package installer`
+  `easy_install pip  # installs the python package installer`
 4. Install MongoDB.
 This is a NoSQL database that will store large static datasets such as variants, annotations, etc.
   `brew install mongodb`
   `brew services start mongodb`
-5. To configure the MongoDB storage directory, log directory, and other settings, edit this file:
+5. To find out and/or modify the MongoDB storage directory, log directory, and other settings, edit this file:
   `~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist`  and then restart via `brew services restart mongodb`.
   For an example .plist file, see the file: `${XBROWSE_CODE_DIR}/deploy/other/mac_osx/org.mongo.mongod.plist`
 5. Install VEP which will be used by xBrowse to annotate variants.